tobisdev/Cpp-GenerativeAI/README.md

 ## Warning

-The current code in the **vendors** folder is not originally authored by us, as the CMake configuration still requires modification.
+The current code in the **vendors** folder is not originally authored by me, as the CMake configuration still requires modification.
 Below are the referenced projects:

 - [JSON for Modern C++](https://github.com/nlohmann/json)